 Here are our top tips:

-- Monitor Credit – There are many service providers available that can help you monitor your expenditures.
+There are many service providers available that can help you monitor your expenditures.
 By identifying your problem areas, you can adjust accordingly and learn to manage your accounts.

-- Make Payments on Time – Since payment history is one of the most influential credit score factors, it’s important that you stick to payment schedules.
+Since payment history is one of the most influential credit score factors, it’s important that you stick to payment schedules.

 There are financial institutions that give loans to those with bad credit to help them pay off their debt and rebuild their credit scores.
-Another way you can rebuild your credit score is by hiring some of the best credit repair companies.
+Another way you can rebuild your credit score is by hiring some of the most excellent credit repair companies.
 These organizations will attempt to remove inaccurate or outdated information from your credit report in exchange for payment.